Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: Related Work

 \section{Related Work}

-\mypar{Test-Time Adaptation.} TTA adapts a pre-trained model to a stream of incoming unlabeled target domain data, processed in batches during testing \cite{wangtent,zhang2022memo,choi2022improving,niutowards}.
-Existing approaches for TTA in more traditional deep models can be roughly categorized into: \textit{i)} normalization-based methods, which leverage the statistics of the test data to adjust the BatchNorm statistics of the model \cite{mirza2022norm,schneider2020improving}; \textit{ii)} entropy-based approaches \cite{wangtent,niu2022efficient,goyal2022test}, where the model is adapted optimizing the Shannon entropy of the predictions; and \textit{iii)} pseudo-label strategies \cite{liang2020we}, which employ the test-time generated labels for supervising the model.
-With the advent of VLMs, several works have attempted to accommodate some of these techniques to adapt large pre-trained foundation models, particularly CLIP \cite{shu2022test,ma2024swapprompt,osowiechi2024watt,hakim2024clipartt}, which mainly differs on the different parameter groups updated during adaptation, i.e., prompt tuning \cite{shu2022test,ma2024swapprompt,dobler2024lost} or layer-norm \cite{hakim2024clipartt,osowiechi2024watt} strategies.
-Test-Time Prompt Tuning (TPT) \cite{shu2022test} fine-tunes only the input text prompts, which are optimized by minimizing the entropy of the model predictions.
-To achieve this, TPT generates multiple random augmented views for each test image, incurring additional costs due to performing multiple forward passes through the CLIP vision encoder for each image.
-Furthermore, TPT is a unimodal approach, which restricts a multi-modal model such as CLIP from fully exploiting its multi-modal capabilities for adaptation.
-Vision-Text-Space Ensemble (VTE) \cite{dobler2024lost}, uses an ensemble of different prompts as input to the CLIP text encoder, where both text and visual encoders remain frozen.
-Nonetheless, keeping the vision encoder frozen makes it difficult for the model to adapt to images with severe noise effectively.
-Most recently, CLIPArTT \cite{hakim2024clipartt} and WATT \cite{osowiechi2024watt} propose to fine-tune the normalization layers instead, resorting to pseudo-labels computed from image-to-image and text-to-text similarities.
+\mypar{Test-Time Adaptation (TTA)} aims at adapting a pre-trained model to a stream of incoming unlabeled target domain data, processed in batches during testing \cite{wangtent,zhang2022memo,choi2022improving,niutowards}.
+Existing approaches in traditional unimodal models can be roughly categorized into: \textit{i)} normalization-based methods, which leverage the statistics of the test data to adjust the BatchNorm statistics of the model \cite{mirza2022norm,schneider2020improving}; \textit{ii)} entropy-based approaches \cite{wangtent,niu2022efficient,goyal2022test}, where the model is adapted optimizing the Shannon entropy of the predictions; and \textit{iii)} pseudo-label strategies \cite{liang2020we}, which employ the test-time generated labels for supervising the model.
+With the advent of VLMs, several works have attempted to accommodate some of these techniques to adapt pre-trained foundation models, notably CLIP \cite{shu2022test,ma2024swapprompt,osowiechi2024watt,hakim2024clipartt}, which mainly differ on the different parameter groups updated during adaptation, i.e., prompt tuning \cite{shu2022test,ma2024swapprompt,dobler2024lost} or layer-norm \cite{hakim2024clipartt,osowiechi2024watt} strategies.
+For example, Test-Time Prompt Tuning (TPT) \cite{shu2022test} optimizes input text prompts by minimizing the model's prediction entropy.
+In contrast, Vision-Text-Space Ensemble (VTE)~\cite{dobler2024lost} uses an ensemble of prompts as input to the text encoder.
+Nevertheless, keeping both the text and vision encoder frozen makes it difficult for the model to adapt to images with severe noise effectively.
+Recent VLM adaptation methods, such as WATT~\cite{osowiechi2024watt} and BATCLIP~\cite{maharana2024texttt}, which employ parameter-efficient updates of the encoders, have developed sophisticated bimodal heuristics to improve pseudo-label quality.
+WATT \cite{osowiechi2024watt} generates them by combining both image-to-image and text-to-text similarity matrices.
+Taking this a step further, BATCLIP \cite{maharana2024texttt} first generates pseudo-labels via a standard argmax prediction, which are refined via additional losses.
+Nevertheless, both approaches rely on locally derived pseudo-labels, failing to explicitly optimize the sample-to-class assignment group cost, making them more sensitive to outliers or ambiguous samples.